nithishravuvari/The-Android-App-Market-on-Google-Play/README.md

 1. googleplaystore.csv: This file contains exhaustive details about applications available on Google Play.
 It includes 13 features that characterize each app.
 2. googleplaystore_user_reviews.csv: With a compilation of 100 reviews for each app, this file presents user sentiments in a pre-processed form.
 These sentiments are classified into three categories: Positive, Negative, or Neutral, along with additional attributes such as Sentiment Polarity and Sentiment Subjectivity.

+This project involves the following tasks :

+- Google Play Store apps and reviews
+- Data cleaning
+- Exploring app categories
+- Distribution of app ratings
+- Size and price of an app
+- Relation between app category and app price
+- Filter out junk apps
+- Popularity of paid apps vs free apps
+- Sentiment analysis of user reviews